LengendaryHippopotamus/PartPrompt/README.md

 This repository contains the code and data for the paper: [Parse Trees Guided LLM Prompt Compression](https://ieeexplore.ieee.org/document/11164467), accepted to **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.

+---

+## 🧠 Overview

+**PartPrompt** is a novel **selective prompt compression** method that leverages **linguistic parse trees** and **global hierarchical structure** to compress prompts for Large Language Models (LLMs).
+By transforming prompt compression into a **tree pruning problem**, PartPrompt effectively preserves key information while significantly reducing input length and computational cost.

 ## Experiments

 To reproduce the experiments from the paper: